microsoft/pxt/docs/blog/10th-anniversary.md

 And, finally, it's about the incredible community members who translate, share projects, answer questions, submit issues and PR's, contribute ideas, create extensions, and help others get started.

->Here's a story I'd like to share from one of our [MakeCode Forum]( https://forum.makecode.com/t/share-your-makecode-story/46032) members –
+>Here's a story from one of our [MakeCode Forum]( https://forum.makecode.com/t/share-your-makecode-story/46032) members –

 >_The first time I used MakeCode was through the Project Lead The Way program in elementary school.
 We played with Micro:bits.
 It was a short, maybe one week activity.
 Then, in middle school, one of my friends introduced me to Makecode Arcade, and I have been making games ever since._